UVF 'may now be persuaded of the need to act’ warns expert

 Dr Aaron Edwards, an historian and author of ‘UVF: Behind the Mask’ was asked by the News Letter if the north Belfast security alert being blamed on the terror group on Friday signals a possible upsurge in its activity.

-The alert disrupted a speech being given by Irish Foriegn Minister Simon Coveney at a Crumlin Road event.
+The alert disrupted the keynote speech being given by Irish Foriegn Minister Simon Coveney at a Crumlin Road event.
 The PSNI is blaming loyalists and that the UVF are a primary suspect.

 “We know that the mainstream paramilitary groups, including the Shankill-based ‘peace leadership’ have, in recent months, turned their backs on the peace process but have so far not posed a direct threat to peace and stability.